cfpb/design-system/docs/pages/radio-buttons.md

           * Background: Gray 10 (#e7e8e9)
           * Avenir Next Regular, 16 px, Gray (#5a5d61)
         variation_name: Standard radio button
-      - variation_name: Radio button with helper text
+      - variation_name: Standard radio button with helper text
         variation_description: Checkboxes and radio button inputs can have labels that span multiple lines and have helper text that appears below the main label text.